Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Extra details

 \subsection{Mentions network creation --- an illustrative example}

-In our example, both Patrick and Daniel use tracked hashtags in their tweets, they are in the strongest component and they mention each other at least once, therefore their tweets concerning the Repeal the $8^{th}$ Referendum are in the mutual mentions' network to be analysed.
+In this appendix we provide an illustrative example of how the mentions network was created.
+In our example, we consider two users: User 1 and User 2.
+Both User 1 and User 2 use tracked hashtags in their tweets, they are in the strongest connected component of the network, and they mention each other at least once.
+Therefore, their tweets concerning the Repeal the $8^\textrm{th}$ Referendum are in the mutual mentions network to be analysed.
 Each tweet is assigned a sentiment score by summing the re-scaled positive with the re-scaled negative scores.
-The re-scaling depends on the maximum absolute positive score and the maximum absolute negative score observed in a single tweet in the whole mutual mentions' network.
+The re-scaling depends on the maximum positive score and the maximum absolute negative score observed in a single tweet in the mutual mentions network.
 In our example, the maximum positive score is 50 and the maximum absolute negative score is 40 (which, divided by 5, the maximum allowed score, are 10 and 8, respectively).
 The resulting sentiment by user is the average score of all their tweets in the network.
 A positive sentiment score means that, on average, the user tweets using more positive words than negative ones.